grahamstark/ScottishTaxBenefitModel.jl/docs/essex-note-1.md

 ## STATS

 For most variables I've followed what I think you're doing and provided statistics only over the non-zero values.
-For some variables (e.g. 1/0 values, ages) the stats include zeros - this is marked in the 2nd column of sheet 2.
+For some variables (e.g. 1/0 values, ages) the stats include zeros - these is marked in the 2nd column of sheet 2.

 Should you needed it, I have (technical term here) a shit ton of additional statistics and raw data I can put somewhere you can download.

+For reference, the main code used is the Julia module [DataSummariser.jl](https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/src/DataSummariser.jl), driven by the script [essexsummary.jl](https://github.com/grahamstark/ScottishTaxBenefitModel.jl/blob/master/scripts/essexsummary.jl).

-As I mentioned last time I would very much like to see individual level data from Euromod, on (at least) wages, self-employment income and housing costs, or at least a note on how you derive and uprate these things.
+As I mentioned last time, I would very much like to see individual level data from Euromod, on (at least) wages, self-employment income and housing costs, or at least a note on how you derive and uprate these things.
 My average wages and se income are above yours, and there's no rent data I cans see in the sheet you sent.
 Much easier to sort out differences that way.